 Beginners typically use blue wax because it’s easy to shape and offers excellent detail.
 Purple wax is suitable for those seeking flexibility.
 Green wax is best suited for experts who require sharp lines and fine details.

 Blue wax is ideal for creating intricate lost-wax castings.
 Green wax is better suited for building robust models.
 Jewelry makers choose waxes with good fluidity and high detail.
 Factory workers require waxes with high strength and heat resistance.
-KEMING provides professional guidance and casting services.
 Artists experiment with different waxes to find the one that best suits their needs.

 FAQ

-What is the easiest wax for beginners to use?
+What is the best wax for lost wax casting overall?